How does this all work?

 Do I have to register for the site?

-You can browse the list of dares and see videos for completed dares to your heart's content without registering.
-However, if you want to take part in any of the four actions in this site, create a dare, pledge money on a dare, take on a dare, or vote on a dare, then you must register.
+You can browse the list of dares and see videos for completed dares to your heart's content without registering and you can also pledge money towards a dare without registering.
+However, if you want to take part in creating a dare, taking on a dare, or voting on a dare, then you must register.
 So do it.
 You've already given all of your personal information to a bazillion other sites.
 What's one more?

 How old do you have to be to register for the site?